amolk/AGI-experiments/README.md

 # Various experiments related to AGI

 How would we build an AGI agent?
-Fundamentally there are two approaches.
-- Bottom-Up approachs would bring together models, algorithms, modules with specific capabilities and attempt to put those together in a composite AGI system.
+- Bottom-Up approachs aim to bring together models, algorithms, modules with specific capabilities and attempt to put those together in a composite AGI system.
-- On the other hand, top-Down approaches attempt to build the simplest and least capable AGI agent first and then iterate to add capabilities.
+- Top-Down approaches attempt to build the simplest and least capable "minimal" AGI agent first and then iterate to add capabilities.

-I am interested in investigating Top-Down approaches to AGI.
+I am investigating Top-Down approaches to AGI.

 How would we describe such a "minimal" AGI system?
 What capabilities would it have?
 How would we recognize it as an AGI?
 Would there be a single fundamental algorithm?
 What properties should such algorithm have?
 How would that algorithm produce an agent that exhibits representation learning and reinforcement learning?